Variables and types¶

 semantic.
 To understand the potential Pyrope syntax, this is a hypothetical

-attribute that marks tuple.
+poison attribute that marks a tuple field.

-let b = bad.b
+const b = bad.b

-assert b.[poison] and b==4
+cassert b.[poison] and b==4

 Attributes control fields like the default reset and clock signal.
 This allows to change the control inside procedures.
 Notice that this means that attributes are passed by reference.
 This is not a value copy, but a pass by reference.
 This is needed because when connecting things like a reset, we want to connect to the reset wire, not the current reset value.